Raku/doc/README.md

  * add missing documentation for classes, roles, methods or operators
  * add usage examples to existing documentation
  * proofread and correct the documentation
+ * tell us about missing documentation, either by adding it to the WANTED file, or by opening issues on github.

 The file `WANTED` has a list of particular documents that are known to be missing.